jleader/grendel-invaders/README.txt

+A space-invaders style game where Grendel is attacked by words.

-A Pen copied from one at CodePen.io.
+This was based on a Pen from CodePen.io.
 You can find the original at https://codepen.io/anon/pen/vWGVVw.